turingschool/mod-0-curriculum/session5/index.md

   <h4 class="important">Done?</h4>
   <p>Check off all of the items on your forked checklist, then send the checklist to Tim and David in a DM on Slack.</p>
 </div>

+### Other Reminders

+* This is your last technical session, next session will be with Joanne, where she'll talk more about life in person at Turing
+* When you start working on Mythical Creatures in Mod 1, think back to OOP, classes and methods in mod 0
+* Moving forward:
+  * Keep up the hard work
+  * Keep asking questions in your cohort channels
+  * Tim and I are still around if you need us
+  * Capstone is due in Two weeks - check your calendar

+> Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their mod 0 prework are the ones that usually struggle for at least the first half of the mod."